Donald Trump 2000 presidential campaign: Aftermath

 Trump speaks at a campaign event in 2016.

-After the election, Trump returned to his real estate business, rekindled his relationship with Melania Knauss, whom he married in 2005, and hosted NBC's The Apprentice and The Celebrity Apprentice for 14 seasons from 2004 to 2015, acquiring the catchphrase, "You're fired!".
+After the election, Trump returned to his real estate business, rekindled his relationship with Melania Knauss, whom he married in 2005, and hosted NBC's The Apprentice and The Celebrity Apprentice for 14 seasons from 2004 to 2015.
 In addition, he continued an involvement in politics.
 He changed his voter registration from the New York Independence Party (Reform Party affiliate) to the Democratic Party in August 2001 as the Reform Party continued its decline.
 By 2004, the party had lost ballot access in all but seven states, which it gave to Independent presidential candidate Ralph Nader.
 Trump was critical of the George W. Bush administration's handling of the Iraq War and publicly endorsed Bush's impeachment.
 He considered challenging Bush in the 2004 Republican presidential primaries, but ultimately decided against it.
 Jesse Ventura, who chose not to run for re-election as Governor of Minnesota in 2002, also considered a 2004 presidential run and publicly asked for and received Trump's support at WrestleMania XX.
 However, Ventura did not run.

 In 2009 after Barack Obama took office, Trump changed his voter registration from Democrat back to Republican.
 He seriously considered running for president as a Republican in 2012 and led in an April 2011 Rasmussen Reports survey.
 While considering a run, Trump emphasized China's currency manipulation and criticized the trade policies of the Obama administration.
 Additionally, he questioned the legitimacy of Obama's citizenship and birth certificate.
 He decided not to run in May 2011, but proclaimed "I maintain the strong conviction that if I were to run, I would be able to win the primary and, ultimately, the general election."
 After reports that a group in Texas was attempting to create the "Make America Great Again Party" with the intention of running Trump as a candidate, Trump briefly considered a 2012 Independent bid and changed his voter registration from Republican to "I do not wish to enroll in a party."
 Trump said he would run if the Republicans selected the "wrong candidate."
 Ultimately, he again decided against running.
 Trump re-registered as a Republican in 2012 and publicly endorsed Republican presidential nominee Mitt Romney for president.